-At the time of writing this article, the only place that consumers appear to be able to purchase K3 Spark Mineral is Amazon.
-We would typically link to the product listing but we will not in this case as we strongly avoid use of this supplement.
+At the time of updating this article, the only place that consumers appear to be able to purchase K3 Spark Mineral is Amazon.

 The manufacturer’s website (Zelso Nutrition) is currently down, and the supplement does not appear to be available for sale on Walmart.